ApolloZhu/FBLA-2017-NLC/README.md

 ## How to share an item to your social media platform?

-1. select an item
+1. Make sure you are on a page for any item
-2. click on the icon on the top right corner
+2. Click on the share icon on the top right corner, or left corner if you are in an right to left language
-3. select the social media platform you wish to use
+3. Select the social media platform you wish to use
-4. post
+4. Comment, and post!

 ## How to toggle settings and other features?

-The setting menu is can be toggled using the button located on the top left of the home page.
-You can find the followings here
+The setting menu can be toggled, using the hamburger-like button, which is located on the top left of the home page.
+The following features can be found here --

-- account settings
+- Account settings
-- messages/notifications
+- Messages/notifications
-- other account related information
+- Other account related information
-- language settings
+- Language settings
-- cache cleaning button
+- Cache cleaning button
-- about us
+- About us information
-- acknowledgement page
+- Acknowledgements page

 ---